 Relief Patient Care Coordinator

 The Northwest Territories Health and Social Services Authority – Stanton Territorial Hospital (NTHSSA) is offering challenging nursing work and work life balance.
-Join our health care team as a Registered Nurse (RN).
+Join our health care team as a Patient Care Coordinator (PCC).
 Stanton Territorial Hospital (STH) is a 100 in-patient bed accredited facility, located in Yellowknife Northwest Territories (NWT).
-This is an exciting time to work at Stanton as the hospital is undergoing major redevelopment with a new $350 million facility being built with operations scheduled to transition into the new facility in 2019, for more information on the redevelopment visit www.stantonrenewal.ca.
 STH is the referral center for approximately 43,000 NWT residents and 5,900 residents from the Kitikmeot Region of Nunavut.
 STH provides health care services to adults and children on an inpatient/outpatient and outreach basis in order to restore health with dignity.
 STH maintains a tobacco free environment within the building and throughout the property, recognizing the health hazards associated with tobacco in the workplace, both to smokers and non-smokers alike.
 Therefore, Stanton maintains a tobacco free environment within the building and throughout the property.

 The Patient Care Coordinator (PCC) is responsible for managing all hospital functions within Stanton after regular business hours.
 The PCC is a member of the client care team who uses the nursing process (assessment, planning, implementation and evaluation), in accordance with established standards of nursing practice and the philosophy and objectives to the Northwest Territories Health and Social Services Authority (NTHSSA) to ensure that the patient’s physical, emotional, psychosocial, spiritual and educational needs are met.